 Click the first cell of the data range, press SHIFT, and, holding the SHIFT key, click the last cell.
 A rectangular range of cells will be selected.

-Tip: Using the CTRL key, you may include and exclude cells to selection.
-Any number of rows may be copied and pasted to some other application, for example, a spreadsheet, but when you paste data in the data grid, only the first row will be pasted.
+Tip: Using CTRL, include and exclude cells to selection.
+Any number of rows may be copied and pasted to another application, for example, a spreadsheet, but when you paste data in the data grid, only the first row will be pasted.

 Some queries return read-only data, for example, queries with aggregate functions (count, avg etc.), or data, retrieved from non-updatable views.
 Such data can’t be edited.
 It is also impossible to edit the result of executing the script with several SELECT statements.